Kris Johnson (basketball): UCLA career

 Johnson caught UCLA's attention during recruiting with his ability to score and rebound in traffic.
 He was tough to defend, especially when he backed in toward the basket.
 He became the third Crenshaw High basketball player to attend UCLA—his father was the first.
 Marques had won the 1977 John R. Wooden Award as the college basketball player of the year.
 Johnson chose UCLA over Washington State, Arizona State, Arizona, Loyola Marymount, Ohio State and Louisville.
-He was a key player from 1994–98 at UCLA, where he wore his father's No. 54.
+He was a key player from 1994 to 1998 at UCLA, where he wore his father's No. 54.
 Like his father, he won a national championship.
 The Johnsons are one of four father-son duos to each win an NCAA basketball championship.
 UCLA was 102–27 and won three consecutive Pacific-10 titles during Johnson's career.
 A 6 ft 4 in swingman with the ability to score in the low post and outside, Johnson was at times between 20 lb and 50 lb overweight.
 Combined with his temper, he was called by one newspaper "The Round Mound of Sound", a play on Charles Barkley's nickname of "The Round Mound of Rebound".
 Johnson lost another 30 lb after his first year.
 He was listed at 239 lb in his senior year.